Najma53/Team-Profile-Generator-Using-CLI/README.md

 # Application Requirements

-1. Installions of Node JS and its node modules
+1. Installations of Node JS and its node modules
 2. Terminal
-3.
+3. VS code or any other source code editor

 # Technologies Used